-Loans and receivables comprise cash and cash equivalents, and trade and other receivables.
+Loans and receivables comprise cash and cash equivalents, unbilled receivables on contract work-in-progress and trade and other receivables.

 Cash and cash equivalents comprise cash balances and short-term deposits with maturities of three months or less from the acquisition date that are subject to an insignificant risk of changes in their fair value, and are used by the Group in the management of its short-term commitments.
 For the purpose of the statement of cash flows, cash and cash equivalents exclude short-term deposits which are pledged to the bank as security and restricted cash which cannot be withdrawn on demand.